Terms & Acronyms

 Group living situation, lower level of care than ICF level of care.

-Policy that anyone seeking mental health services will be seen on the first day they request it.
+Policy that anyone seeking brain (mental) health services will be seen on the first day they request it.

 An assessment used to evaluate the support needs of a person with an Intellectual or Developmental Disability through a positive and thorough interview process.